tetratelabs/istio-0to60/docs/dashboards.md

 Customize the view as follows:

-1. Select the `Graph` section from the sidebar.
+1. Select the _Graph_ section from the sidebar.
-1. From the `Namespace` "pulldown" menu at the top of the screen, select the `default` namespace, the location where the application's pods are running.
+1. From the _Namespace_ "pulldown" menu at the top of the screen, select the `default` namespace, the location where the application's pods are running.
-1. From the third _pulldown_ menu, select _App graph_.
+1. From the third "pulldown" menu, select _App graph_.
-1. From the "Display" _pulldown_, toggle on _Traffic Animation_ and _Security_.
+1. From the _Display_ "pulldown", toggle on _Traffic Animation_ and _Security_.
 1. From the footer, toggle the legend so that it is visible.
 Take a moment to familiarize yourself with the legend.

 Observe the visualization and note the following: